fsit869/MSA_Phase2_2022/README.md

 <h2> Backend explainations </h2>
 <p>They are listed in BackendDemos.pdf, but for clarity it will be written here as well </p>

-<b>Demonstrate an understanding how middleware via DI simplifies your code:</b>
+<h3>Demonstrate an understanding how middleware via DI simplifies your code:</h3>
 <p>
 Demonstrate an understanding how middleware via DI simplifies your code:
 To understand how middleware via DI simplifies your code, first we must understand what is DI.